guygregory/ChatToolkit/README.md

 ![](media/Playground.png)

-Here were six efficiencies I gained, thanks to the Azure OpenAI service:
+Here were seven efficiencies I gained, thanks to the Azure OpenAI service:

 1. I didn't have to write the underlying code for the API call, because it was generated from the [Azure OpenAI Studio](https://oai.azure.com/portal/playground)
 2. I didn't have to write the Tkinter UI, because GPT-3 wrote it for me